What Is Encryption and How Does It Work?

 As new weaknesses are exploited, new encryption methods are created to counter these exploits in order to build new layers of security.

-This issue also applies to algorithms that generate patterns that are predictable, as a result of repetitive and certain data input tests.
+This issue also applies to algorithms that generate patterns that are predictable, as a result of repetitive data input tests.

-It’s unlikely for a hacker to crack all cipher blocks, but exposing only a few blocks could already lead to the leakage of crucial, sensitive data - and the consequences may be disastrous.
+It’s unlikely for a hacker to crack all cipher blocks, but exposing only a few blocks could already lead to the leakage of crucial, sensitive data – with possibly disastrous consequences.

 However, the time, effort and computational cost that are needed to crack an algorithm such as the AES makes it an extremely expensive endeavor, and an attempt is rather pointless.